Joe Robinson (musician)

-Joseph Robert Robinson (born 25 May 1991), is an Australian guitar player and vocalist.
-A largely self-taught musician from Temagog, NSW, he is best known for his virtuoso guitar abilities and for winning the 2008 season of Australia's Got Talent.
+Joseph Robert Robinson (born 25 May 1991) is an Australian guitar player and vocalist.
+A largely self-taught musician from Temagog, New South Wales, he is best known for his virtuoso guitar abilities and for winning the 2008 season of Australia's Got Talent.

-Biography
+Early life

-Robinson was born in Temagog, New South Wales, Australia.
-He started playing piano at the age of six, only because he was told his fingers were too small to play the guitar.
-Aged ten, he quit piano and began to play the guitar.
+Robinson was born in Temagog, a rural locality near Kempsey, New South Wales.
+He started playing piano at the age of 6, only because he was told his fingers were too small to play the guitar.
+Aged 10, he quit piano and began to play the guitar.
 He outgrew his guitar teacher in less than 12 months, and started to teach himself from the internet.